harrisonm23-byte/Python_Training_Sets/README.md

 2. For the remaining positions:

+    If letter: Map the letter's alphabetical position (A-Z) to a corresponding numerical value between 1-26.
-    To replace a letter: Add the _product_ of the ID’s numeric values to the target letter by mapping its alphabetical position (A-Z) to a corresponding numerical value between 1-26.
+        Add the _product_ of the ID’s numeric values to the target letter by mapping

-    To replace a number: Sum the digits of the product of the ID's numeric values, and add this number to an existing replacement candidate.
+    If number: Sum the digits of the product of the ID's numeric values, and add this number to the target digit.

 ```python